Allan Gibbard

 Summary (see also Philosophy Faculty)

 My field of specialization is ethical theory.
 Within ethical theory, much of my work has been in metaethics, on what moral terms and statements mean and what moral judgments are.
-I am author of Wise Choices, Apt Feelings: A Theory of Normative Judgment (1990) and Thinking How to Live (2003).
+I am author of Wise Choices, Apt Feelings: A Theory of Normative Judgment (1990), Thinking How to Live (2003), and a new book Meaning and Normativity (2012).
 I have also worked in normative ethics, in the theory of social choice (which straddles philosophy, economics, and political science), and to some degree in philosophy of language and metaphysics.
-My current research centers on claims that the concept of meaning is a normative concept.
+The 2012 book explores claims that the concept of meaning is a normative concept.
 I am interested in the bearing of evolutionary theory on moral psychology.

 Classes

-For the Fall term 2008, I am teaching Philosophy 429: Ethical Analysis at the advanced undergraduate / graduate level.
-(I expect soon to have a website posted and a link here.)
+2008 Fall: Philosophy 429: Ethical Analysis at the advanced undergraduate / graduate level.

-In Winter term, 2006, I co-taught with Professors Peter Railton and Chandra Sripada Philosophy 640: Seminar in Ethics on the topic of evolution and morality.
+2006 Winter: I co-taught with Professors Peter Railton and Chandra Sripada, Philosophy 640: Seminar in Ethics on the topic of evolution and morality.

 Family